 The Clincher: Chopped chives or dill sprigs to garnish, which always elevates any dish.

-The Clincher: This hearty soup is big on flavor and good-for-you ingredients, and light on the wallet.
+The Clincher: This hearty soup is big on flavor and good-for-you ingredients.